 Graphic design is a highly sought-after skill.
 Society cares about the way things look, and there is a constant need to produce good designs, whether it’s for advertisements, websites, logos, videos, banners, or web content.
 You don’t need to be a pro designer to create highly shareable content—especially when adding design elements to photos you already have is as easy as a couple taps on your phone.

 Still, slick tools are only part of the puzzle; you still need to develop an eye for what design decisions improve your work and what detracts from your message.
-Here are eight basic design principles to keep in mind when working with visuals and creating graphics.
+Here are eight basic design principles to keep in mind when working with visuals and creating graphics, plus templates to help you get started with great. design!
+Just tap to get creating!

 Table of Contents

 Alignment is an important principle of design.
 It helps create a sharp, ordered appearance for ultimately better designs by ensuring your various elements have a pleasing connection with each other.
-Aligning objects properly will ultimately lead to cleaner, better designs and eliminate the messiness or sloppiness that can occur when elements are placed randomly.
+Center, right, or left-aligned text is the most common, but you can also align text to other objects in your graphic.
+If something looks not quite right in your design, check your alignment!

-In Spark Post, it’s easy to align elements in relation to each other or to your background photo thanks to the dotted line that appears when you move blocks of text or shapes.
+In Adobe Spark, it’s easy to align elements in relation to each other or to your background photo thanks to the dotted line that appears when you move blocks of text or shapes.
 The app will let you know when you’ve lined up your text or shapes in the middle of your design or with the edges of other elements in your graphic.

 When you have multiple visual elements in a design, you want to make sure you’re giving extra visual weight to your most important message.
 This is called hierarchy and it can be accomplished in a variety of ways—larger or bolder fonts, placing your most important message physically higher than other pieces of information, or using shapes to frame the central point.